awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

    + `gtid_mode` – `ON` or `ON_PERMISSIVE`
    + `enforce_gtid_consistency` – `ON`

-   For more information about setting configuration parameters using parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+   For more information about setting configuration parameters using parameter groups, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

 1. If you changed the parameter group of the DB instance, reboot the DB instance\.
-For more information on how to do so, see [Rebooting a DB Instance](USER_RebootInstance.md)\.
+For more information on how to do so, see [Rebooting a DB instance](USER_RebootInstance.md)\.

 1. Create one or more read replicas of the DB instance\.
-For more information on how to do so, see [Creating a Read Replica](USER_ReadRepl.md#USER_ReadRepl.Create)\.
+For more information on how to do so, see [Creating a read replica](USER_ReadRepl.md#USER_ReadRepl.Create)\.

 Amazon RDS attempts to establish GTID\-based replication between the MySQL DB instance and the read replicas using the `MASTER_AUTO_POSITION`\.
 If the attempt fails, Amazon RDS uses log file positions for replication with the read replicas\.
-For more information about the `MASTER_AUTO_POSITION`, see [ GTID Auto\-Positioning](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-auto-positioning.html) in the MySQL documentation\.
+For more information about the `MASTER_AUTO_POSITION`, see [ GTID auto\-positioning](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-auto-positioning.html) in the MySQL documentation\.

-## Configuring GTID\-Based Replication for Existing Read Replicas<a name="mysql-replication-gtid.configuring-existing-read-replicas"></a>
+## Configuring GTID\-based replication for existing read replicas<a name="mysql-replication-gtid.configuring-existing-read-replicas"></a>

 For an existing RDS MySQL DB instance with read replicas that doesn't use GTID\-based replication, you can configure GTID\-based replication between the DB instance and the read replicas\.